Paid Media

 Anyone can run Google Ads.
 The Google Ads UI does most of the work.
 So why does it matter who runs your account?

 Two reasons.
 First, the questions you cannot Google.
 Should you bid on competitor brand terms?
 When should you switch from Maximize Conversions to Target CPA?
 Should you run Performance Max or stick with Search?
-These are judgment calls that depend on your specific account history, your conversion volume, your margin profile, your competitive landscape.
-We have run these decisions across 20+ accounts.
-Many lower-priced shops have not.
+These are judgment calls that depend on your specific account history, your conversion volume, your margin profile, the competitors actually bidding against you.
+Decisions like these are what hand management buys you.

 Second, the work that compounds.
 Negative keywords added every week.
 Search term reports reviewed every week.
 Asset performance measured every week.
 Bidding strategies adjusted every month based on conversion volume.
-The compound effect of weekly work over 12 months is the difference between a $4 CPA and a $40 CPA on the same query.
+The compound effect of weekly work over 12 months is the difference between a low CPA and one many times higher on the same query.

 Frequently asked questions.